-Start an Apache Web Server in Mac OS X Mavericks & Mountain Lion
+Start an Apache Web Server in Mac OS X El Capitan, Mavericks, & Mountain Lion

 The Sharing preference panel options were changed a bit in OS X Mountain Lion and again in Mavericks, and while things like Internet Sharing remain, the Web Sharing preference panel was removed.
 The Apache web server remains bundled with Mac OS X though, but you’ll need to turn to the command line to enable the web server.
 Additionally, you’ll want edit a user configuration file for each user account on the Mac to have the personal web sharing feature active.
 If any of this sounds intimidating or complex, it’s really not, just follow along and you’ll have a simple web server running on your Mac in no time.

 Setting Up and Starting the Apache Web Server in OS X